mus3r-hq/sizeof-slay_squad-/README.md

-# project
+# mus3r.hq
-a curated selection of music for sophisticated listeners
+a curated selection of music for sophisticated listeners.
+Welcome to Mus3r.HQ, your go-to music database for endless listening pleasure!
+With our vast collection of tunes and seamless user experience, finding your next favorite jam has never been easier.
+From chart-toppers to indie gems, let Mus3r.HQ be your guide to the world of music discovery.

 ```
 ├── css
 │   ├── loader.css